dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

   40064e    400600     3        <== LBR TOS
 ```

 Given that information, we have two occurrences of the basic block that starts at offset `400618`.
-The first once was completed in 80 cycles, while the second one took 300 cycles.
+The first one was completed in 80 cycles, while the second one took 300 cycles.
 If we collect enough samples like that, we could plot an occurrence rate chart of latency for that basic block.

 An example of such a chart is shown in Figure @fig:LBR_timing_BB.
 It was compiled by analyzing relevant LBR entries.
 The way to read this chart is as follows: it tells what was the rate of occurrence of a given latency value.
 For example, the basic block latency was measured as 100 cycles roughly 2% of the time, 14% of the time we measured 280 cycles, and never saw anything between 150 and 200 cycles.
 Another way to read is: based on the collected data, what is the probability of seeing a certain basic block latency if you were to measure it?